Which types of local anesthetics are no longer available in dental cartridges due to risk of allergic reactions?

 To prevent accidental intravascular injection.

-What are some co-morbidities that can increase the risk of local anesthetic overdose?
+co-morbidity that can increase risk of local anesthetic overdose?

 Show answer